user profile avatar

 Winner

 Hey!
-I'm Anish, an aspiring Computer Engineering student at Texas A&M. I am passionate about learning and bettering myself.
+I'm Anish, a Computer Science student at Texas A&M. I am passionate about learning and bettering myself.
 I enjoy playing video games, reading, and spending time with friends and family in my spare time.
 I love learning new things and working on interesting projects.
 I want to make a difference in the world and know that education is the key to success.
 I greatly appreciate any support that can help me continue my education.

 Education